roboticsprogrammingdev/my_talker_listener/README.md

 # my_talker_listener
 This is a ROS package to demonstrate that two nodes, which are implemented in different languages, communicate with each other via messages.

+This package was tested on ROS Melodic and Ubuntu 18.04 LTS.

 ## Installation
 1. Create a catkin workspace.
 ```bash